Kubic-C/kubics-console/README.md

 given to it by the OS(referred to as "standard console")

 Kubic's console allows cross-platform usage of a custom made console with opengl.
+Kubic's console is a more refined version of of PMUT's and PMUT-CMAKE's console.

 this includes: